In days gone by, humans saw things that they didn’t understand as mysterious or magical.

 The Nutrient Optimiser algorithm considers all of these factors together to identify the foods and meals that will best suit you based on your current situation and your goals.

 Blindly following the latest fad or named diet can get you into trouble.
-While nutrition is still a young science, we have enough data to enable us to determine which foods to prioritise and which foods to avoid to optimise our nutrition and help us achieve our goal.
+While nutrition is still a young science, we have enough data to enable us to determine which foods to prioritise and which foods to avoid to optimise our nutrition and help us achieve our goals.